APELL is founding an Advisory Board – join us now!

 In 2020, European Open Source business associations came together to found APELL – The European Open Source Software Business Association.
 APELL is bringing national Open Source Software organisations together into a European network and builds long-term relations with relevant decision-makers at the European level.

-Membership in the APELL Advisory Board
+Participation in the APELL Advisory Board

 Join the APELL Advisory Board!

 The Advisory Board provides reliable income and thus sustainable funding for APELL and its activities at European level.
-All members and member companies should jointly benefit from being represented at European level, especially now with full-time representation in Brussels.
-The APELL Advisory Board enables members to contribute to this common goal of establishing Open Source businesses at European level.
+All members and their member companies should jointly benefit from being represented at European level, especially now with full-time representation in Brussels.
+The APELL Advisory Board enables participants to contribute to this common goal of establishing Open Source businesses at European level.

 For participation in the Advisory Board, the national associations charge a contribution of €6,000/year.
 The funds are used to actively position APELL in Brussels on Open Source issues through its Director EU Government Affairs, Sebastian Raible.
 Sebastian is a computer scientist with nine years of experience as assistant and policy advisor in the European Parliament, and has been a long-standing supporter of Open Source.
 He represents APELL towards the European institutions in Brussels and throughout Europe.
 (See his LinkedIn for his full resume.)

-The Advisory Board will consist of members of the national associations from Europe and thus represents the entire European Open Source business community.
+The Advisory Board consists of members of the national associations from Europe and thus represents the entire European Open Source business community.
 The Advisory Board is open to companies that would like to get involved at European level in addition to their national association.
 If you are interested, please reach out to us: